wolfstudying/Coursera_Developing_Data_Products_Assessment/README.md

 old_sets.csv and sets.csv.

-Part2 links is "http://rpubs.com/IronWolf/Developing_Data_Products_Part2",may be it display has some trouble,but it displays normaly on my computer.Also I provide index.html as well,download it to your browser,I think it display well.
+Part2 links is "http://rpubs.com/IronWolf/Developing_Data_Products_Part2",may be it display has some trouble,but it displays normaly on my computer.Also I provide index.html as well,if you download it to your browser, I think it display well.